remorses/planetscale-to-supabase/README.md

     docker compose up
     ```

-    > If from some reason you need to recreate the Mysql database, you can do so with `docker compose down -v`, This will recreate the database with the dump
+    > If for some reason you need to recreate the Mysql database, you can do so with `docker compose down -v`, This will recreate the database with the dump

 1. Run the migration with